Movement-DAO/move-docs/docs/dao/intro/contribute.md

 ## Trial Payouts

 Contributors who have completed some work and familiarized themselves with the DAO's ongoing efforts are encouraged to propose a one-time trial payout.
 These proposals should detail work which has already been completed and plans for upcoming contributions to the DAO.
-Read [How to Make a Governance Proposal](proposals) to learn more.
+Read the [Governance Process](/dao/governance/process) to learn more.

 ## Recurring Payouts